nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

 It can do everything for you but you have to choose the model.

-&#x274C; Don't use black boxes like `auto.arima` from the `forecast` package because IT DOESN'T WORK; see [Issue 2 of the R time series issues page](https://www.stat.pitt.edu/stoffer/tsa4/Rissues.htm).
-Originally, `astsa` had a version of automatic fitting of models, but IT DOESN'T WORK, so it was scrapped.
+&#x274C; Don't use black boxes like `auto.arima` from the `forecast` package because IT DOESN'T WORK; see [Using an automated process to select the order of an ARMA time series model returns the true data generating process less than half the time even with simple data generating processes; and with more complex models the chance of success comes down nearly to zero even with long sample sizes. ](http://freerangestats.info/blog/2015/09/30/autoarima-success-rates).

+Originally, `astsa` had a version of automatic fitting of models, but IT DIDN'T WORK, so it was scrapped.
- The bottom line is, here, `AI = As if`, and if you don't know what you're doing, why are you doing it?
+ The bottom line is, if you don't know what you're doing, why are you doing it?
 Maybe a better idea is to [take a short course on fitting ARIMA models to data](https://www.datacamp.com/courses/arima-models-in-r).

 As with everything else, there are many examples on the help page (`?sarima`) and we'll do a couple here.